Tax Agent Services (TASA)

 You can benefit from education exemptions through early notification during the notification period (before 31 December 2015) and the transitional period (1 Jan 2016 – 30 June 2017).
 The earlier you notify the TPB, the more benefits will apply – this includes a waiver of the application fee.

 The FPA is a TPB Recognised Tax Agent Association and a Recognised Tax (Financial) Adviser Association therefore the tax and commercial law course exemptions are extended indefinitely for FPA members who have six years full-time or equivalent relevant experience, out of the previous eight.
 To take advantage of these ongoing course exemptions, you must be a voting member (CERTIFIED FINANCIAL PLANNER® professional, Financial Planner AFP®, or Associate) of a recognised tax agent association or a recognised tax (financial) adviser association.

 Resources for FPA members

 To help FPA members understand and comply with the TASA obligations, we have developed a comprehensive TASA Toolkit that contains webinars, FAQs and factsheets with practical tips.
 We have also included a recording of the FPA National Roadshow held in 2014, which addressed the subject of TASA (you’ll need your member log in details).

-The TPB has finalised a number of policies for registered tax (financial) advisers:
+The TPB has developed a number of policies for registered tax (financial) advisers: